tamtran4869/E-commerce-analysis/Time_series_analysis.md

 ![image](https://user-images.githubusercontent.com/114192113/211801859-a49b343e-768c-4695-8ffa-28e9caebea7a.png)

 #### Comments
-Overall, all metrics tend to increase during last 3 months, especially sessions in Nov.
-The reasons could be the rise of demands in holiday season and effective optimisation in marketing and website.
+Overall, all metrics increased during the last three months, especially sessions in Nov.
+The reasons could be the rise of demands in the holiday season and effective optimisation in marketing and website.
-Besides, the conversion chart shows a clear increase trend.
-Although, Dec is not the month with the hisghest sessions and orders but it is the highest conversion rate.
-It proves the good work of the team in optimization.
+Besides, the conversion chart showed a clear increasing trend.
+Although Dec was not the month with the highest sessions and orders, it was the highest conversion rate.
+It proved the excellent work of the team in optimisation.

-In my opinion, for further conclusions about seasonality (e.g month or week), the more data is needed.
+In my opinion, more data is needed for further conclusions about seasonality (e.g. month or week).

 ## Question 11

-Analyze the average website session volume, by hour of day and by day week and avoid the holiday time period and use a date range of Sep 15 - Nov 15, 2012.
+Analyse the average website session volume by hours of the day and by day of the week and avoid the holiday period and use a date range of Sep 15 - Nov 15, 2012.

 _Received date: Jan 05, 2013_